Climate, Energy and Environment Committee - Tuesday 30 July 2024, 2:00pm - West Yorkshire Combined Authority Webcasting

 Oluwafemi Omoniyi (Officer, West Yorkshire Combined Authority) - 1:29:28

-thank you the aim of the papers to provide the Committee with do if I feel of the partnership, and we also look into seek Members' imputes on the aims and objectives of the Partnership, its area of focus and also the interface between the Committee and partnership, sorry, I've just we talked through the slides if that's OK,
+thank you the aim of the papers to provide the Committee with do if I feel of the partnership, and we also look into seek Members' imputes on the aims and objectives of the Partnership, its area of focus and also the interface between the Committee and partnership, sorry, I've just we talked through the slides if that's OK,so obviously just to give a an overview of the paperless sheep.

 we recognise the need to engage with private partners and private sector organisations, so in March we published a prayer,